 While that’s perfect for beginners just learning to pressure can, it’s also great for experienced canners putting up leftovers on busy weeknights.
-I’m cleaning the kitchen and processing some leftover chili, and that canner is like my personal assistant, making sure I hit every step on time and in the right sequence.
+I’m cleaning the kitchen and canning chili con carne from leftovers, and that canner is like my personal assistant, making sure I hit every step on time and in the right sequence.

 Automatic Altitude Adjustments